DalekG/Defense_Topics/Palo Alto/App-ID.md

 - Allows for application and application function allow/deny
 - Can implement custom applications to be inspected in the same manne a others.

+By default, when you allow an application, it will nly be allwed on default porst used by tat application.